stormpath/stormpath-sdk-node/docs/app/views/application.md

 <a name="authenticateAccount"></a>
 ### <span class="member">method</span> authenticateAccount(authenticationRequest, callback)

-Performs an authentication attempt for an application account via the supplied `authenticationRequest` argument, providing the authentication result to the specified `callback`.
+Performs an authentication attempt for an application account via the supplied `authenticationRequest` argument, providing the returned [AuthenticationResult](authenticationResult) to the specified `callback`.

 #### Usage